 ASE A6 Electrical Electronics Practice Test

-1. Technician A says that during a battery capacity test, the voltage should not drop below 9.6 volts at 70° F. Technician B says the battery's voltage increases as the outside temperature decreases.
+1. Technician A says the voltage should not drop below 9.6 volts at 70° F during a battery capacity test.
+Technician B says the battery's state of charge and voltage increase as the outside temperature decreases.
 Who is correct?

 • A. Technician A